ZeroSSD/PaintVision/README.md

-# RhythmiBrush: Paint with Music 🎨🎵
+# PaintVision: Paint with Music 🎨🎵

 **Paint with music.
 Our tool adjusts brush strokes based on your song.
 Color shifts with melody, size with energy.
 A blend of art and sound.**
 ## How It Works